Skip to main content

 • Run bitloops start first when the daemon is already configured.

-• Use bitloops init --install-default-daemon on a fresh machine when you want init to bootstrap the default daemon service before continuing.
+• Use bitloops start --create-default-config first when you want to bootstrap or customise the daemon separately before running init.

 • init treats the current working directory as the Bitloops project root.